-While it’s true that many of them contain noodles and sugary sauces that are off-limits on the keto diet, there are plenty of ways to work around this and still enjoy the flavors and traditions of Thai cooking.
+While it’s true that many Thai dishes contain noodles and sugary sauces that are off-limits on the ketogenic diet, there are plenty of ways to work around this and still enjoy the flavors and traditions of Thai cooking.

 Can You Eat Thai Food On A Keto Diet?